-Lorraine Chuen was browsing her Facebook feed when she noticed an argument between a person of colour and a white person, the latter of whom could not be convinced that food often does—and perhaps should—feel political for people of colour.
+Lorraine Chuen was browsing her Facebook feed when she noticed an argument between a person of color and a white person, the latter of whom could not be convinced that food often does—and perhaps should—feel political for people of color.
 As a scientist formally trained in experimental psychology, Chuen was inspired to find quantifiable evidence that food is, indeed, extremely political.

 "This was something that had been on my mind already.
 I wanted to find the data to show that structural oppression exists," she says.

 What she found: Of the 263 entries under the "Chinese" recipe filter on the New York Times food section, almost 90 percent have a white person listed as author in the byline.
 Only 10 percent of the recipes are authored by Chinese writers.

 Chuen's data set is open-sourced and her findings are meticulously broken down on her blog, Intersectional Analyst.
 She researched each of the author's ethnicities and listed them publicly; after she published her post, some of the authors contacted her to confirm or dispute their ethnicities, and she revised her document accordingly.

 When I look at the repertoire of work that White chefs and restaurateurs have built on ethnic cuisine, it feels in a way, dehumanizing.
 White people are able to establish outrageously successful careers for being experts and authorities on the stuff that racialized folks do every day simply by existing.
 But of course, people of colour will rarely, if ever, be called experts on how to simply be themselves.
 It's as if racialized folks and their ways of life are objects to be observed—study material, of sorts—rather than entire countries, cultures, and individual complex lives.

 As a Chinese-American myself, who has built a career out of writing about Chinese food, the frustration that Chuen expresses in her post is all too familiar.